Keithagy/dsa-system-design/py/200_Number_of_Islands/explanation.md

 Intuition and invariants:

-- Similar to DFS, but explores land cells level by level.
+- BFS explores all connected land cells level by level.
-- The queue ensures we visit all adjacent land cells before moving to the next level.
-- BFS can be more efficient in terms of stack space compared to DFS for large grids.
+- The queue contains at most min(m, n) elements (width of the grid).
+- In-place modification marks visited cells and saves space.
+- Each cell is enqueued at most once.

-### Solution 3: Union-Find (Disjoint Set)
+#### 3. Union-Find (Disjoint Set Union)

 ```python
 from typing import List